jameshanlon/cheese/cheese/pages/privacy-notice.md

 and remedies (reason 1 for collecting data).
 We only choose photos that:

   - clearly display a building construction fault;
-  - clearly display a the effect of insulation or draught proofing; or
+  - clearly display the effect of insulation or draught proofing; or
   - show anything else of interest or out of the ordinary.

 We do not use any photos that clearly identify a specific person or place, and where photos do contain features of a home, they are only recognisable by the householder or their friends or family.
+The collection of common faults and remedies will be made publically available via our website.
+You may request an image taken during your survey be removed from the collection; please see the section on [your rights](#individual-rights) for details on how to do this.

 Lastly, we use the **survey results** and **one-month and one-year follow up data** to perform an analysis of the effectiveness of our methods (reason 2 for